GrigoreMihai/docs-gitbook-cmp/docs/tutorials/how-to-get-gcs-cost-per-bucket.md

 ## Introduction

 Google Cloud Storage (GCS) is object storage for companies of all sizes.
-You can use GCS to store any amount of data and retrieve it as often as you’d like.
+You can use GCS to store any amount of data and retrieve it as often as you'd like.

 Cloud Management Platform (CMP) is a software service that automatically identifies cloud cost issues, gives those insights to relevant teams, and delivers the context you need to get back on track.